The Lathe of Heaven: Title

 In 1997, Le Guin published a translation of the Tao Te Ching by Lao Tzu, traditionally regarded as the founder of Taoism (Daoism).
 In the notes at the end of the translation, she explains her choice of title for the novel:

-The language of some [versions of the Tao Te Ching] was so obscure as to make me feel the book must be beyond Western comprehension.
+The language of some [translations of the Tao Te Ching] was so obscure as to make me feel the book must be beyond Western comprehension.
 (James Legge's version was one of these, although I found the title for a book of mine, The Lathe of Heaven, in Legge.
 Years later, Joseph Needham, the great scholar of Chinese science and technology, wrote to tell me in the kindest, most unreproachful fashion Legge was a bit off on that one; when Chuang Tzu was written the lathe hadn't been invented.)